eclipse-leda/leda-distro/kas/more/note_building_leda-ti-jacinto7.md

 # Kikstart File

 This uses the default kickstart `wks.in` file from d-s-e's fork of meta-rauc-community.
-While this is sufficient for the purposes of the build you **should** define a `wks.in` similat to the RPI4-64B one in `meta-leda/meta-leda-distro/wic/raspberrypi.wks.in`.
+While this is sufficient for the purposes of just building you **should** define a `wks.in` similar to the RPI4-64B one in `meta-leda/meta-leda-distro/wic/raspberrypi.wks.in`.